Echinacea: Infectious diseases

-Echinacea preparations have been advocated as antimicrobials and immunomodulators.
-Echinacea extracts inhibited growth of three species of trypanosomatids: Leishmania donovani, Leishmania major, and Trypanosoma brucei.

-While one 2014 systematic review found that Echinacea products are not effective to treat or prevent the common cold, a 2016 meta-analysis found tentative evidence that use of Echinacea extracts reduced the risk of repeated respiratory infections.
-A 2015 monograph by the European Medicines Agency stated that oral consumption of "expressed juice" or dried expressed juice of Echinacea could prevent or reduce symptoms of a common cold at its onset.
-As of 2020, the benefit, if any, appears to be small and thus of little utility.
+According to a 2025 meta-analysis, Echinacea purpurea may reduce upper respiratory tract infection incidence, duration, and antibiotic use in children, with some benefit for otitis media, though safety remains unclear.
+According to a 2014 meta-analysis, Echinacea preparations have not been conclusively shown to effectively prevent or treat common colds.
+According to a 2015 meta-analysis, Echinacea extracts reduce the risk of recurrent respiratory infections and related complications, especially in susceptible individuals.

 Side effects

 When taken by mouth, Echinacea does not usually cause side effects, but may have undesirable interactions with various drugs prescribed for diseases, such as heart disease, bleeding, and autoimmune diseases, such as rheumatoid arthritis, lupus, or psoriasis.
-Although there are no specific case reports of drug interactions with Echinacea, safety about taking Echinacea supplements is not well-understood, with possibilities that it may cause side effects, such as nausea, stomach upset or diarrhea, and that it may have adverse reactions with other medications.
+Although there are no specific case reports of drug interactions with Echinacea, safety about taking Echinacea supplements is not well understood, with possibilities that it may cause side effects, such as nausea, stomach upset or diarrhea, and that it may have adverse reactions with other medications.
 One of the most extensive and systematic studies to review the safety of Echinacea products concluded that overall, "adverse events are rare, mild and reversible," with the most common symptoms being "gastrointestinal and skin-related."
 Such side effects include nausea, abdominal pain, diarrhea, itch, and rash.
 Echinacea has also been linked to allergic reactions, including asthma, shortness of breath, and one case of anaphylaxis.
 Muscle and joint pain has been associated with Echinacea, but it may have been caused by cold or flu symptoms for which the Echinacea products were administered.
 There are isolated case reports of rare and idiosyncratic reactions including thrombocytopenic purpura, leucopenia, hepatitis, kidney failure, and atrial fibrillation, although it is not clear that these were due to Echinacea itself.
 Up to 58 drugs or supplements may interact with Echinacea.

 As a matter of manufacturing safety, one investigation by an independent-consumer testing laboratory found that five of eleven selected retail Echinacea products failed quality testing.
 Four of the failing products contained levels of phenols below the potency level stated on the labels.
 One failing product was contaminated with lead.